DataDog/integrations-core/gearmand/README.md

 ### Configuration

-1. Edit the `gearmand.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory to start collecting your Gearman performance data.
+1. Edit the `gearmand.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Gearman performance data.
     See the [sample gearmand.d/conf.yaml][2] for all available configuration options.
     ```yaml
     init_config: